Back to Catalogue

 Sprinkle some personalization and gamification

-Fintech users appreciate when an app acts like a smart assistant.
+Fintech users appreciate it when an app acts like a smart assistant.
 Leverage AI personalization to analyze spending habits and tailor the experience.
 Many personal finance apps now offer personalized UX features such as custom budget categories, alerts for unusual spending, or AI-generated tips on saving.

 A modern personalized UX might notice a user spends more on weekends and suggest a weekend budget, or automatically adjust expense categories using machine learning.